cparnot/GridStuffer/README.txt

-GridStuffer version 0.4.4
+GridStuffer version 0.4.5

 Created by Charles Parnot.
 Copyright Charles Parnot 2005, 2006, 2007.
 All rights reserved.

 Contact by email:
-charles•parnot
+charles parnot
 at
-gmail•com
+gmail com

 Read more on the web:
 http://cmgm.stanford.edu/~cparnot/xgrid-stanford